 Optimizing inference

-Several approaches can be used to reduce the overall latency of a neural network.
+This document introduces several approaches to reduce the overall latency of a neural network.

 Circuit bit-width optimization

 Quantization Aware Training and pruning introduce specific hyper-parameters that influence the accumulator sizes.
-It is possible to chose quantization and pruning configurations that reduce the accumulator size.
-A trade-off between latency and accuracy can be obtained by varying these hyper-parameters as described in the deep learning design guide.
+You can chose quantization and pruning configurations to reduce the accumulator size.
+To obtain a trade-off between latency and accuracy, you can manually set these hyper-parameters as described in the deep learning design guide.

 Structured pruning

-While un-structured pruning is used to ensure the accumulator bit-width stays low, structured pruning can eliminate entire neurons from the network.
-Many neural networks are over-parametrized (since this enables easier training) and some neurons can be removed.
-Structured pruning, applied to a trained network as a fine-tuning step, can be applied to built-in neural networks using the prune helper function as shown in this example.
+While using unstructured pruning ensures the accumulator bit-width stays low, structured pruning can eliminate entire neurons from the network as many neural networks are over-parametrized for easier training.
+You can apply structured pruning to a trained network as a fine-tuning step.
+This example demonstrates how to apply structured pruning to built-in neural networks using the prune helper function.
 To apply structured pruning to custom models, it is recommended to use the torch-pruning package.

 Rounded activations and quantizers

-Reducing the bit-width of the inputs to the Table Lookup (TLU) operations is a major source of improvements in the latency.
-Post-training, it is possible to leverage some properties of the fused activation and quantization functions expressed in the TLUs to further reduce the accumulator.
+Reducing the bit-width of inputs to the Table Lookup (TLU) operations significantly improves latency.
+Post-training, you can leverage properties of the fused activation and quantization functions in the TLUs to further reduce the accumulator size.
 This is achieved through the rounded PBS feature as described in the rounded activations and quantizers reference.
-Adjusting the rounding amount, relative to the initial accumulator size, can bring large improvements in latency while maintaining accuracy.
+Adjusting the rounding amount relative to the initial accumulator size can improve latency while maintaining accuracy.

 TLU error tolerance adjustment